 Vuelta 2019: Withdrawals

-Obviously, not all 176 contenders of the Spanish Grand Tour will reach Madrid.
-Cyclingstage.com keeps track of all riders who are forced to leave La Vuelta.
+Obviously, not all 176 contenders of the Spanish Grand Tour reached Madrid.
+Cyclingstage.com kept track of all riders who were forced to leave La Vuelta 2019 prematurely.

 Mickaël Delage was the first rider to be forced out of the 2019 Vuelta a España.
 A high fever and a sore throat caused him to abandon the race.
 Since then prominent riders such as Steven Kruijswijk, Rigoberto Uran and Fabio Aru left La Vuelta for different reasons.